yz-ai/batak-gym/README.md

 - Must play bigger card if present.
 (As an example: hearts-7 was thrown on the ground.
 You also have hearts-5 and hearts-9 and hearts-king.
 You have to throw at least hearts-9.
 If the cards in your hand do not pass the cards on the floor, you can play any card)
 - The number of cards in a deck can be changed with easy setup.
 - The game includes four different types of cards: clubs, diamonds, spades and hearts.
+- (If the game contains bidding session) The bidding opens with 5.
+Other players may raise or pass the bid respectively.
+If no-one bids, the first bidder is considered to have entered the bidding with 4.
+- The player who won the bidding starts the game.

 ## Rewards